7 Reasons You NEED Jojoba Oil In Your Skincare Routine

 - BALANCE OILY SKIN – When skin is stripped of its natural sebum (via things like using a non-pH balanced cleanser), the sebaceous glands can go into overdrive.
 This creates a vicious cycle of oil overproduction—and over-cleansing—leading to breakouts.
 Jojoba can reset your complexion by bringing back balance.
 Jojoba Oil regulates sebum production because it’s so similar to the sebum that your body produces naturally.
 When you put Jojoba Oil on your skin, your skin is soothed and moisturized.
 This sends a signal to your hair and sweat follicles that your skin doesn’t need additional sebum for hydration.
 This keeps the skin from looking oily and helps prevent acne caused by clogged pores.

-- HELPS ECZEMA & PSORIASIS – Jojoba oil has anti-inflammatory and healing properties.
+- HELPS ECZEMA & PSORIASIS – Jojoba Oil has anti-inflammatory and healing properties.
 Topical applications may help relieve dryness, flaking, itching, and related symptoms.
 People who have inflammatory skin conditions like psoriasis and eczema may find Jojoba Oil especially beneficial.
 Jojoba can help heal asteatotic eczema via its analgesic and anti-inflammatory effects, as well as an ability to restore a compromised skin barrier.
+Check out this recent study for more information.

-- SOFTENS CUTICLES – Rub a few drops of Jojoba Oil on your cuticles for a fantastic cuticle treatment.
+- SOFTENS CUTICLES – Rub a few drops of of this oil on your cuticles for a fantastic cuticle treatment.
 Forget cuticle oil blends, jojoba can dramatically soften the skin around your nails all by itself.
 It’s antibacterial and antifungal properties add extra protection against nail infections.

 - NUTRITIOUS FOR THE SKIN – Jojoba is full of nutrients like Vitamin E and B, as well as antioxidants and minerals like chromium, copper, and zinc, which all nourish and protect the skin.
 Organic, cold-pressed, Jojoba Oil has the highest level of antioxidants and nutrients.

-No matter which way you choose to use Jojoba Oil in your skincare routine, you are sure to see some great results!
+No matter which way you choose to use this oil in your skincare routine, you are sure to see some great results!
 It can typically be used anywhere on your body, including your face, without being diluted.
 If you develop a rash or other allergic response, discontinue use.